ovigia/viriato/README.md

 # viriato
-operação apagar facebook, google - ver freedombox
+operação apagar facebook, google - ver [Freedombox](https://freedombox.org/ "FreedomBox is designed to be your own inexpensive server at home.")